Suicide prevention

 FaithAction is a national network of faith-based and community organisations seeking to serve their communities through social action.

-In collaboration with the Royal Borough of Kensington and Chelsea Council and Westminster City Council, representatives of six faith traditions, front-line workers, and people with lived experience, FaithAction developed a faith resource to support faith-informed conversations about suicide prevention and postvention.
+FaithAction worked with the Royal Borough of Kensington and Chelsea Council, Westminster City Council, faith leaders from six traditions, front‑line workers and people with lived experience.
+Together, they developed a resource to support faith‑based conversations about suicide prevention and support after a suicide.

 Find out more about talking faith in suicide prevention - produced by FaithAction